sus-admin/sus-admin.github.io/_posts/2024-10-16-Cobbler-Beginners-Guide.md

 > The PXE client software that comes with VirtualBox VM firmware (or NIC?) does not support HTTP as a download protocol, so it may be best to leave it disabled
 >
-> HTTP can always be utilized if you boot the PXE client from CD using the latest **ipxe.iso** file available @ https://boot.ipxe.org/ipxe.iso
+> HTTP can always be utilized if you boot the PXE client from CD using the latest [ipxe.iso](https://boot.ipxe.org/ipxe.iso)

 ```shell
 sed -i "s/pxe_just_once: true/pxe_just_once: false/" /etc/cobbler/settings.yaml